Go 1.22: Updates That Simplify Idiomatic Code

 What Can Break on Migration

-For most repositories the update consists of installing the 1.22 toolchain, flipping the go directive in go.mod, and running go vet ./... and the tests.
+The loop semantics change needs the most attention, though tests usually catch it. ioutil is fully deprecated; migration to os and io is mechanical and gopls suggests it.
+For most repositories, the update is: install 1.22 toolchain, flip go directive in go.mod, run go vet ./... and tests.
 An afternoon is enough outside pathological cases.

 Go 1.22 confirms the language’s deep thesis: progress arrives slowly, goes through long proofing processes, and respects backwards compatibility almost religiously.
-In exchange for that slowness, when a change lands it tends to be solid and to have lived alongside real code for months.
+The loop-capture fix genuinely changes how concurrent Go is written.
+The ServeMux with methods and parameters changes the decision of which router to use on new projects.
+Managed toolchains change how someone new is onboarded.
 Updating doesn’t hand out spectacular performance or dazzling syntax, but it does pull two stones out of the shoe that had been there far too long.